 The executive branch comprises the President, Vice-President and Council of Ministers.
 The President and Vice-President are chosen by direct popular vote for one five-year term (consecutive re-election is not permitted), and the ministers are appointed by the President.
 The legislative branch consists of a bicameral Parliament, comprising the Senate and the Chamber of Representatives.

 Recent political developments

-In elections held on 29 November 2009, José Mujica of the centre-left 'Encuentro Progresista Frente Amplio' (EP-FA) coalition was elected as President for the term between March 2010 and March 2015.
-Despite his radical background, Mujica has gravitated to the political centre, consistently preaching moderation and placing practicality, continuing economic growth and consensus-seeking above ideological standpoints.
+In elections held in 2009, José Mujica of the centre-left 'Encuentro Progresista Frente Amplio' (EP-FA) coalition was elected as President for the term between March 2010 and 1 March 2015.
+Despite his radical background, Mujica gravitated to the political centre, consistently preaching moderation and placing practicality, continuing economic growth and consensus-seeking above ideological standpoints.
 The two-round presidential election in October and November 2014 was won convincingly by the EP-FA’s Tabaré Vázquez, who will serve as President from 2015 to 2020.
 Vázquez, a respected medical practitioner and successful politician, served one previous term as President of Uruguay in 2005-2010.
 Soon after the election, Vázquez announced his Cabinet line-up.
 Vázquez’s ministeral choices suggest he will maintain Uruguay’s largely business-friendly economic policies.

 Uruguay's most important political and economic partners are its neighbours, in particular Brazil and Argentina.
 Argentina, Brazil, Paraguay, Uruguay and Venezuela are full members of Mercosur, the Southern Cone Common Market, which also comprises associate members Chile, Colombia, Ecuador, Guyana, Peru and Suriname.
 Mexico is an observer and Bolivia is in the process of becoming a full member.